Participant Info

 - About Me

 I am a historian and curator of American Material Culture who specializes in labor, landscape, and material culture in the early American South and Atlantic World.
-I am a graduate of the University of Delaware and the Winterthur Program in American Material Culture, where my M.A. thesis, “Who Built the City on the Severn?
+I am a Ph.D. student and Jefferson Scholars Foundation Fellow at the University of Virginia and hold an M.A. from the University of Delaware and the Winterthur Program in American Material Culture.
+My award-winning M.A. thesis, “Who Built the City on the Severn?
 Slavery, Material Culture, and Landscapes of Labor in early Annapolis,” foregrounded the lives of enslaved artisans and documented their work throughout the city.
 Prior to my M.A., I studied history and art history at Towson University where I graduated with the Sander Senior Prize in History.

-I have lectured and presented research on topics from English abolitionist ceramics to Maryland backcountry furniture, and have received grants, awards, and fellowships from Winterthur, the Decorative Arts Trust, George Washington’s Mount Vernon, Vernacular Architecture Forum, Homewood Museum at Johns Hopkins University, and the Museum of Early Southern Decorative Arts.
-I began my career in curatorial departments at Historic Annapolis and Hampton National Historic Site and I currently work as the Sewell C. Biggs Curatorial Fellow at Winterthur.
+I have lectured and presented research on topics from English abolitionist ceramics to Maryland backcountry furniture, and have received grants, awards, and fellowships from the Jefferson Scholars Foundation and Center for the Study of the Age of Jefferson at the University of Virginia, Winterthur Museum, Garden, and Library, the Decorative Arts Trust, George Washington’s Mount Vernon, Vernacular Architecture Forum, Homewood Museum at Johns Hopkins University, and the Museum of Early Southern Decorative Arts.

 - Recent Publications